-Rueppel is now in his eighth season at the helm of the men’s and women’s swimming programs in 2018-19 as well as the director of the college’s natatorium.
+Rueppel is now in his ninth season at the helm of the men’s and women’s swimming programs in 2019-20 as well as the director of the college’s natatorium.
 He came to Middlebury from Franklin & Marshall College in Lancaster, Pennsylvania, where he had served as the men’s and women’s coach since 2001.

-In his first seven seasons at Middlebury, Rueppel saw his athletes break 40 school records.
+In his first eight seasons at Middlebury, Rueppel saw his athletes break over 40 school records.
 A multitude of student-athletes earned All-American status, as he guided the women’s team to its highest finish since 2008 at the NESCAC Championship, placing third overall in 2013-14 and 2014-15.

 During his 10-year run at F&M, Rueppel’s teams won 10 conference titles (seven men, three women) and broke nearly 90 school records.
 He coached three NCAA Champions, 37 All-Americans as well as five Academic All-Americans, while his teams earned Team Academic All-American honors for nine-straight years.
 His student-athletes won Centennial Conference individual titles 139 times, setting 55 Conference marks.
 Rueppel’s men’s team compiled a 44-10 mark in dual conference meets during his tenure, while the women were 53-10.
 He was named the Centennial Conference’s inaugural Coach of the Year in 2010.